OpenEMR

 What is OpenEMR?

-OpenEMR is a popular open-source electronic health record (EHR) and medical practice management solution.
-It is designed to help healthcare providers manage patient data, streamline clinical workflows, and improve the overall quality of care.
-OpenEMR is widely used in various healthcare settings, including dental practices, where it helps dentists and dental hygienists manage patient charts, schedule appointments, and track treatment plans.
+OpenEMR is a popular, open-source electronic health record (EHR) and medical practice management solution.
+It is designed to help healthcare providers, including dental practices, manage patient data, streamline clinical workflows, and improve patient care.
+OpenEMR is highly customizable and can be adapted to meet the specific needs of dental practices of all sizes.

 Installation Guide